la2050/archive/_projects/2016/connect-with-promise-providing-internet-connectivity-devices-to-families-in-public-housing.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Since 2012, EveryoneOn has been connecting people in the U.S. to low-cost Internet, devices, and digital literacy training.
+Internet connectivity is critical to learning and educational advancement today, especially when 80% of children need the Internet to do their homework and 90% of college applications are filled out online.
+In collaboration with AT&T, we will facilitate Internet connectivity and devices for families living in public housing within Los Angeles’ designated Promise Zones.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Early